ACT TWO - DUST OF DREAMS

 Editor: Solo Starfish, the best goddamn starfish the world has ever seen.

 If you enjoyed the chapter and our stories, you can support us by giving us feedback in the form of reviews, favorites, and follows.
-You can also support us on 𝒫𝒶𝓉𝓇𝑒𝑜𝓃 where you can view our original works and vote for the month's fanfiction update.
+You can also support us on 𝒫𝒶𝓉𝓇𝑒𝑜𝓃 where you can read ahead and view our original works.
 If you want to talk to us directly, share feedback, or ask us questions you may have you can join us on our Discord Server.